phrohdoh/oraide/README.md

 **LSP ([link](https://microsoft.github.io/language-server-protocol/specification))**: The _Language Server Protocol_ spearheaded by Microsoft

 ## General project structure

+> NOTE: All docs in this repository are highly WIP and possibly out-dated

 The `oraide` project is comprised of multiple components (some of which have dependencies on others).